van001/lesscode/readme.md

 #### Single-input
 Most of the functions will have only one input and one output.
 Both input and/or output can be functions.
 ```
-const lhead = l => l[0]
+const lXhead = l => l[0]
 ```
-> 'l' denotes a List function, head tells about the operation.
+> 'l' denotes a List function, X for transformation, head tells about the operation.
 A single input function defined for a given category will always act on the same category object - List, String or Map

 #### Multiple-input
 ###### Currying